michigandaily/cookie/README.md

 ### Fetching from Google Drive

-If you haven't already, download our service account credential file (`.daily-google-services.json`) and put it in the home directory of your computer.
+If you haven't already, download our service account credentials file (`.daily-google-services.json`) and put it in the home directory of your computer.

 The credentials file will have a `client_email` property.
 Share your Google Doc or Google Sheet with the value of this property in order to allow permission to fetch.